Skip to Main Content

 Emails are a valuable, low-cost option for organizations, and the number of emails sent is increasing year over year.
 It takes about 1,000 emails to obtain $36 for most organizations, though smaller nonprofits do see a higher average of $106 per 1,000 messages.

 Knowing how frequently to email your donors can be tricky, especially during the end of the year.
-We’ve got your back.
-We can put the debate to rest and give you the definitive answer to exactly how many year-end giving emails you should send, when you should send them, and what you need to say.
+We’ve got your back!
+We can put the debate to rest and give you insight into how many year-end giving emails you should send, when you should send them, and what you need to say.

 Thinking Through Your Year-End Communication Strategy

-Before you get started with year-end giving email sends, it’s important to think through your strategy.
-Never rely on fundraising emails as the primary way you connect with donors.
+Before starting on year-end giving email sends, it’s important to think through your strategy.
+Never rely on fundraising emails as the only way you connect with donors.
 Instead, fold them into a larger strategy that involves many touch points.

-First, we recommend that you employ a donor-focused communications strategy for your end-of-year fundraising campaign.
-If you haven’t, start planning for next year now by downloading our guide to annual funds.
+First, we recommend employing a donor-focused communications strategy for your end-of-year fundraising campaign.
+If you haven’t built one yet, start planning for this busy time of year by downloading our guide to annual funds.

-Second, segment your year-end giving emails to provide personalization to each of the messages you’ll be crafting.
-Creating a donor-centered experience is vital for both immediate results and long-term retention.
+Second, segment your year-end giving emails to personalize each message you’ll be crafting.
+Creating a very relevant experience that’s tailored to someone’s past interactions with you is vital for both immediate results and long-term retention.

 There are pros and cons to consider when appealing to individuals who have already given earlier in the year, but a general rule is to filter out donors who have donated in the last 30 to 60 days if those donors haven’t already received an impact update about how you used their gift.
 Asking for a gift from a GivingTuesday donor, for example, will be most appropriate if they already understand how their earlier donation will be used.